-In December 2016, in connection with the Company's entry into the Cpf1 license agreement with Broad (the "Cpf1 License Agreement"), one of the 2016 License Agreements, it issued promissory notes in an aggregate principal amount of \$10.0 million to Broad and Wageningen (the "Initial Notes").
-Outstanding principal and accrued interest on the Initial Notes were due and payable on the earlier of December 2017 or a specified period of time following a Company sale or change of control event.
-The Initial Notes accrued interest at a rate of 4.8% per annum.
-The Company fully settled the outstanding principal and accrued interest on the Initial Notes by paying \$0.2 million in cash to Wageningen in August 2017 and issuing 108,104 shares and 371,166 shares of common stock to Broad in August 2017 and September 2017, respectively.
+In June 2018, in connection with the Company's entry into the Sponsored Research Agreement and the trigger of the Initial Research Payments, the Company issued promissory notes in an aggregate principal amount of \$12.5 million to Broad (the "Initial Research Notes") bearing interest at a rate of 4.8% per annum, except with respect to \$7.5 million of the principal, which would not start accruing interest until November 2018.
+The Company fully settled the outstanding principal and accrued interest on the Initial Research Notes by issuing 330,617 shares of common stock to Broad in June 2018.